Edit documentation Edit document

 Utils

 makeNestedList is a method that allows to create the list of fields with infinite nesting.
+This method is used in Nested List gh-element.
 It takes an array of fields and depends of their IDs makes attachments for each of them.

 The current method can accept five arguments but only three of them are mandatory.
 More details in the next chapter.